Coaches and Directors

 Iain is passionate about the sport of swimming and hopes that his experience and knowledge of competitive swimming can guide all of his Dolphin swimmers to success.

-Felipe has been involved in competitive swimming for over 15 years in Toronto, Ontario.
-He swam at the age group level and decided to continue his swimming career to the university level at Laurentian University in Sudbury, Ontario.
-Felipe graduated from Laurentian University with a Bachelor of Arts and a Bachelor of Education.
 Felipe has coached every level of swimming from young swimmers ages five and up, to Ontario Provincial and National-level swimmers.
 Felipe has two years of teaching and coaching experience, where he has learned how to make fun and engaging lessons for students and swimmers.
-Felipe has recently moved to Vancouver from the Toronto area and is super excited to get started with the Canadian Dolphin Swim Club!
+Felipe has recently moved to Vancouver from the Toronto area and is super excited to be back with the Canadian Dolphin Swim Club for his 3rd season!